intel/intel-policy-library/CONTRIBUTING.md

 ## Modifying Allowed Instance List and Policy Documentation

 To update the allowed list of instance types and the associated policy documents (`policies.md`) and the associated JSON files (`approved.json`), contributors must modify the `optimal.json` file.
-This triggers the Python script included in the repository, which automatically updates the markdown files and JSON configurations.
+This triggers the `parse_policies.py` Python script located in the `.github/` folder in the repository, which automatically updates the markdown files and JSON configurations.
 Here's how you can contribute to this part:

 1. Modify the `optimal.json` file according to the contribution guidelines specified for each cloud provider.
 2. Commit and push your changes to your fork.